 We used Red Tours and can highly recommend them.
 They were super friendly, helpful and the whole setup worked really well.
 You follow the route as per the GPS all the way from the city out to the famous Belem and back.
 Following the river the whole journey, because you’re under your own steam, you can stop, take a seat and admire the scenery whenever you want.
 And the start point, as well as Belem, are great for scooting around and having some segway fun.

 Among the things Lisbon is famous for are cork and tinned fish.
-The latter is something that make for great shop window displays.
+The latter is something that makes for great shop window displays.

-We found some really interesting bars, some we seeked out, others we stumbled upon.
+We found some really interesting bars, some we sought out, others we stumbled upon.
 A mixture of modern, arty, interesting and un-pretentious.

 One of the bars that is a great visit, is the brothel bar.
 This is set in a former brothel and has very interesting decor and ambience over several floors.
 You can access this from the side which is a main street, but it’s more fun to access it from the lower alley where it’s unmarked and you walk up the ‘interestingly’ illustrated back stairs, wondering what on earth it is you are walking into.
 The building breathes history and not in the usual style.
 I could lose many happy hours in this place.